danpizz/chenv/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve chenv.
+Contributions and suggestions are welcome — open an issue or submit a pull request!

 ## Acknowledgments

-Inspired by the need for better environment variable management in complex Bash workflows.
-Thanks to the creators of fzf for their powerful fuzzy finder tool.
+Thanks to the creators of fzf and the open-source Bash community for inspiration.